turmoni/micropython-lib/micropython/lora/README.md

   finishes its operation.
 * A "soft" interrupt is triggered by the driver if an operation is aborted (see `standby()` and `sleep()`, below), or if a receive operation "soft times out".
-A receive "soft times out" if a receive is paused by a transmit operation and after the transmit operation completes then the timeout period for the receive has already elapsed.
+A receive "soft times out" if a receive is paused by a send operation and after the send operation completes then the timeout period for the receive has already elapsed.
 In these cases, the driver's radio ISR routine is called but no hardware interrupt occurs.